-The department's budget management processes and needs are fully described in the Child Development PRPP and the Foster Care Program has a separate PRPP.
-What will be described here will be the Teaching Fellows Program and META 4 (Hispanic Serving Institution).
+The department's budget management processes and needs are fully described in the Child Development PRPP.
+The Foster Care Program has a PPRPP, and this year, we have a separate PRPP for META4.
+The Teaching Fellows Program and META 4 (Hispanic Serving Institution) will be included in the sections herein.
 They both are significant programs and are mentioned, however not in detail.